apooyadv/Time-Series-Analysis-and-Forecasting-of-Stock-Price-Data/Model Selection/README.md

 This notebook serves as a comprehensive guide to selecting and applying different time series models for forecasting stock prices, providing insights into their applicability and performance characteristics.

-## Usage
+### Usage

+To use this notebook:
-Clone the repository and run the `ModelSelection.ipynb` notebook to explore and experiment with different time series models for stock price forecasting.
+- Clone the repository and navigate to the Mdel Selection directory.
+- Open ModelSelection.ipynb using Jupyter Notebook or Jupyter Lab.
+- Execute each cell to load, clean, visualize, and analyze the data as described.

+### Dependencies

+Ensure you have the following Python libraries installed:
+- pandas
+- numpy
+- matplotlib
+- seaborn
+- statsmodels

+### Contributors

+- **Apoorv Yadav** - Student at IISER Bhopal
+- **Sruba Sarkar** - Project Guide

-## License
+### License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/apooyadv/Time-Series-Analysis-and-Forecasting-of-Stock-Price-Data/blob/main/LICENSE) file for details.